todorgrigorov/gifted/README.md

 ## TODOs

-* Show no data found/end of list message in UI;
+* Show no data found/end of list message in UI
-* Display GIF's title in UI;
+* Display GIF's title in UI
-* Handle connection failures and show message in UI, e.g. "API is down";
+* Handle connection failures and show message in UI, e.g. "API is down"
-* Check if the search input can be triggered via Enter key;
+* Check if the search input can be triggered via Enter key
-* Implement GIF caching;
+* Implement GIF caching
-* Implement image download cancelation when searching.
+* Implement image download cancellation when searching